Table of Contents

-Technically they can survive without it, but they are healthier when it is provided.
-UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your gecko needs, strengthens the immune system, facilitates better digestion, and other benefits.
+While leopard geckos can survive without UVB lighting, we recommend providing it for them if possible.
+UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.

-The best UVB bulbs for leopard geckos in a 36x18x16 enclosure are:
+The UVB bulbs that we recommend for leopard geckos in a 36x18x16 enclosure are: